agampu/MidTermFIneTuningRepo/README.md

-## LLM based RAGAS-like Finetuning Embedding Model Performance Summary
+# LLM based RAGAS-like Finetuning Embedding Model Performance Summary

+This is from code in ragas_finetune_evaluate.py (confusing name - its ragas like)

 We compared the original `all-MiniLM-L6-v2` model with the its finetuned version using the LLM based generated query/prompt data (`finetuned-prompt-retriever`).
 Hugging Face: [geetach/finetuned-prompt-retriever]https://huggingface.co/geetach/finetuned-prompt-retriever